Garmin Premium Heart Rate Monitor

 The FT7 monitor has a relatively large display monitor with a backlight that makes it easy to read at night or in low light conditions.
 It supports multiple languages including Spanish, German, French, Finnish, Portuguese and Italian.
 Like every normal watch, you can use it to read the local time and set an alarm.
 The watch uses a coin battery and provides alerts when the battery needs replacement.
 It will last you for many months but the actual lifespan depends on how often you use it.
 On the watch, you can also keep a weekly record of your readings during training.

 Target Zones and Alarm Alert

 The Polar FT7 has a graphical target zone indicator, which gives an indication of performance during training.
 You can use this feature to focus on maintaining your desired intensity zone.
 Also, you can set a target zone manually and define the most suitable zone for your training session.
 You may set it as beats per minute, or as a proportion of the heart rate reserve, or as a percentage of the maximum.
-To enable you to know when you have gone beyond your target heart rate, the zone alarm on the watch will alert you.
+To enable you to know when you have gone beyond your target, the zone alarm on the watch will alert you.
 However, if you are in a noisy location or gym, the low volume of this alarm may not catch your attention.